Introduction

 Computational Power

 The number of samples, features, bootstrap iterations, and k, which denotes the top list size for ranking, are the four primary elements that determine the amount of computing resources required for the optimisation process in LimROTS.
-It is therefore advised to use at least 4 cores to execute LimROTS since it uses a parallel processing implementation for the bootstrapping step.
+It is therefore advised to use at least 4 workers to execute LimROTS since it uses a parallel processing (using BiocParallel Morgan et al. (2024)) implementation for the bootstrapping step.
 The optimisation process is sequential and maybe time-consuming, based on the k value; it is planned to be modified in order to make the upcoming LimROTS version faster.

 UPS1 Case Study